Gary Trent Jr.

 Gary Trent Jr. Career

-Gary Trent Jr. was selected by the Sacramento Kings with the 37th overall pick in the 2018 NBA Draft but was traded to the Portland Trail Blazers shortly thereafter.
-He signed a three-year contract with the Trail Blazers on July 6, 2018.
-During his rookie season, he played in 15 games, averaging 2.7 points per game.
-Much of his time was spent with the Texas Legends in the NBA G League.
+Trent Jr. was selected with the 37th overall pick by the Sacramento Kings in the 2018 NBA draft and was promptly traded to the Portland Trail Blazers.
+He signed a three-year deal with Portland on July 6, 2018.
+During his rookie season, he appeared in 15 NBA games, averaging 2.7 points per game, while also spending developmental time with the Texas Legends of the NBA G League.

 Gary Trent Jr. Family